 Ant Bites: Everything There Is To Know, And Beyond

-When ants feel threatened, they usually let out a bite’ or sting’ which feels different than those of the other insects, in particular.
-Having said that, these bites can be quite dangerous and even toxic in case of ants of certain specific species.
+When ants feel threatened, they usually let out a bite or sting which feels different than those of the other insects, in particular.
+Having said that, these bites can be quite dangerous and even toxic in the case of ants of certain species.
 For example, red ant stings may not be too big an issue to deal with, but fire ant stings will definitely have you writhing in pain and agony.

-Red or even fire ants bit you with a similar process, though produce different results.
+Red and fire ants bit you with a similar process, though produce different results.
 They do so by pinching your skin in between their mandibles and then releasing a small spurt of their acidic venom below your skin.
-This causes the immediate burning and blistering sensation, like a sting or a bite.
+This causes an immediate burning and blistering sensation, like a sting or a bite.

 As mentioned before, ants bite you only when you disturb them, or they feel threatened by your presence.
 Red ant stings do burn but only for a short while.
 They may leave a small swelling on the site of the bite, but nothing more than that.

 This sting is characterized by a burning sensation coupled with redness and swelling of the area.
 Although there is nothing to worry about even if you are bitten by a red ant, you must still look out for allergic reactions.
 Any allergic reaction that happens on your skin during this process will still prevail.
 In that case, you may have to go see a doctor.

 Fire ant bites are deadlier.
 They attack in swarms and successfully manage to cover the person who caused them to lose track of focus.
 Their stings even cause blisters in some people due to their sensitive skin.
 They also leave swollen red spots in the wake of their stings.

 These stings can be really painful, especially as soon as the individual is bitten.
 In worse cases, they may even cause you to develop blisters.
 This will happen if your skin is highly allergic to fire ant stings.
 In that case, you definitely need to turn to medical help instead of home remedies.